Parents Guardians

 Settling In

-Discover DCU is an online series of courses which students have access once they accept their offer of a place at the University.
+Discover DCU is an online series of courses which students have access to once they accept their offer of a place at the University.
 Access details will be provided when they receive their offer.
 Encourage the student to take these courses and familiarise themselves with their new environment.
 It will give them a great head start!

 Specialised supports (and orientation) are in place for students with learning, mental health or physical disabilities, students on the spectrum and mature students.
 Students should make contact with the relevant Offices to see how they can support them through their student journey – small things can make a big difference!